 How and Where the Beryllium Mirrors Were Made

-The James Webb Space Telescope's 18 special lightweight beryllium mirrors have to make 14 stops to 11 different places around the U.S. to complete their manufacturing.
-They come to life at beryllium mines in Utah, and then move across the country for processing and polishing.
-In fact, the mirrors make stops in eight states along the way, visiting some states more than once, before journeying to South America for lift-off and the beginning of their final journey to space.
+The James Webb Space Telescope's 18 special lightweight beryllium mirrors had to make 14 stops to 11 different places around the U.S. to complete their manufacturing.
+They came to life at beryllium mines in Utah, and then moved across the country for processing and polishing.
+In fact, the mirrors made stops in eight states along the way, visiting some states more than once, before they will journey to South America for lift-off and the beginning of their final journey to space.
 Explore an interactive map showing the journey of the mirrors.

 This movie shows the mirror blanks being made at Brush Wellman and shaped at Axsys.

 SSG/Tinsley started by grinding down the surface of each mirror close to its final shape.
 After this was done, the mirrors were carefully smoothed out and polished.
-The process of smoothing and polishing is repeated until each mirror segment is nearly perfect.
-At that point, the segments travel to NASA's Marshall Space Flight Center in Huntsville (MSFC), Alabama for cryogenic testing.
+The process of smoothing and polishing was repeated until each mirror segment was nearly perfect.
+At that point, the segments traveld to NASA's Marshall Space Flight Center in Huntsville (MSFC), Alabama for cryogenic testing.

-Since many materials change shape when they change temperature, a test team from Ball Aerospace worked together with NASA engineers of Marshall Space Flight Center’s X-ray and Cryogenic Facility (XRCF) to cool the mirror segments down to the temperature Webb will expericence in deep space, -400 degrees Farenheit (-240 degrees Celsius).
+Since many materials change shape when they change temperature, a test team from Ball Aerospace worked together with NASA engineers at Marshall’s X-ray and Cryogenic Facility (XRCF) to cool the mirror segments down to the temperature Webb will expericence in deep space, -400 degrees Farenheit (-240 degrees Celsius).

 Cryogenic testing of the primary mirror segments began in at Marshall's XRCF by Ball Aerospace in 2009.

-You can learn more about how the mirror segments are polished in this "Behind the Webb" video podcast:
+Learn more about how the mirror segments are polished in this "Behind the Webb" video podcast.